 6 Evidence-Based Techniques to Stop Catastrophizing

-These techniques are drawn from Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based approaches — the methods with the strongest research base for interrupting catastrophic thinking.
+These techniques are drawn from Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based approaches.

 1. The Best / Worst / Most Likely Exercise